Georgia is a bold and elegant font that is highly readable, even on smaller screens. So it’s ideal for mobile.

 “NYAM emerging artists are young people who are deeply moved by the issue of gun violence because of its pervasiveness in their city and in their lives,” says Janice Tisha Samuels, founder and director of the National Youth Art Movement Against Gun Violence.
 “They think deeply about the images they create because they are seeking to leave an indelible mark on the public consciousness in order to activate empathy for gun violence survivors whose lives are radically changed and to, ultimately, promote a commitment to encouraging a real political will for gun safety and gun responsibility.”

-If you're between the ages of 12 and 25 and would like to join NYAM and/or contribute art to this campaign, take action and click on "We Will No Longer Be Bystanders."
+Youth between the ages of 12 and 25 and local organizations contributed to the"We Will No Longer Be Bystanders" campaign.

 MARCH FOR OUR LIVES Chicago and DC : National Youth Art Movement Contributes 4,000 Protest Posters by Youth Artist-Activists